andepraveenofficial/dfd-tutorial/00-material/README.md

 ## Introduction

-- DFD stands for Dataflow Diagram
+- **DFD** stands for **Dataflow Diagram**
+- A Data Flow Diagram (DFD) is a visual representation that shows how data moves.
+- It helps you understand where data comes from, how it is used, and where it is stored.

 </details>